ShonaKes/AI-Impact-on-Job-Market-2024-2030/README.md

 - Job Status labels were inconsistent with calculated growth metrics.

 - ## Conclusion
-- The analysis suggests that AI is not simply eliminating jobs.
-Instead, it is redistributing demand toward roles and industries that can leverage AI effectively.
+The findings suggest that AI is not uniformly reducing employment opportunities.
+Instead, workforce demand appears to be shifting toward industries and occupations positioned to leverage AI technologies effectively.

 ## Project Files